IngolstadtMedicalImaging/BiomarkersInCanineMammaryTumors/README.md

 This repository contains code examples for working with a dataset of microscopic whole slide images.
 It is an adaptation of the CanineCutaneousTumors repository that can be found [here](https://github.com/DeepPathology/CanineCutaneousTumors).

-This repository contains code examples for working with our publicly available dataset on microscopicwhole slide images (WSIs) of canine cutaneous tumors.
-The dataset can be downloaded via the website of The Cancer Imaging Atlas: .

 <p float="left">
   <img src="CMT_annotation_SlideRunner.png" width="500" alt="Dataset"/>
 </p>